sagemath/sagewiki_to_gh-2022-10-10/WordDesign.md

 = Word Design =

-The following page discusses the whole specifications of methods in the class of Word.
+This page discusses the specifications of methods in the class of Word.
 Most of the times the methods do what we want, but this page could help to define standards.
-Specifications must be precise because we accept that any Word_datatype overload the methods defined in Word_all or Finiteword_all...
+Specifications must be precise because we accept that any Word_datatype overwrite methods defined in Word_all or Finiteword_all...

 This page could also serve for discussion about improvement of words algorithms and words vocabulary.

 In particular: